 Bolts, nuts, washers, and steel components shall be packaged according to ASTM F 2329.
 Identity of bolts, nuts and washers shall be maintained for lot-testing after galvanizing according to Article 505.04(f)(2) for high strength steel bolts.

 A notarized certificate of compliance with the requirements listed herein shall be furnished.
-The certificate shall include a detailed description of the material processed and a statement that the processes used met or exceeded the requirements for successful painting of the surface, where applicable.
+The certificate shall include a detailed description of the material processed and a statement that the processes used met or exceeded the requirements for successful galvanizing of the surface, where applicable.
 The certificate shall be signed by the galvanizer.

 Repair of Hot Dip Galvanized Coating.
 Surfaces with inadequate zinc thickness shall be repaired in the shop according to ASTM A 780 and AASHTO M 111.